kateliew/pitch-deck-summarizer/README.md

-# Pitch Deck Summarizer
+# Pitch Deck Summarization Tool

-Automated pipeline that watches a shared inbox for incoming pitch decks, extracts and summarizes them with an LLM, and pushes the structured summary into a CRM for deal-flow triage.
+Automated pipeline that monitors a designated inbox for incoming pitch decks, extracts and summarizes them with an LLM, and pushes the structured summary into a CRM to streamline deal-flow screening.

+Originally built in 2024, refactored for portfolio presentation in 2026.

 ## Architecture